Greenshoots Music Group

 Greenshoots moved to the Red Lion at Whittlesford where it occupied a back room for many years.

-In Autumn 2011, the Red Lion was being redeveloped, so we moved to our current venue at the Black Horse at Melbourn.
+In Autumn 2011, the Red Lion was being redeveloped, so we moved to the Black Horse at Melbourn.
+Covid took us virtual and to village halls for space.

 What Do We Sound Like?